 The term working class is defined as “the social group consisting of people who are employed for wages, especially in manual or industrial work.”
 (Source: Oxford) So naturally, many people in the trades industry are from a working-class background.
 The problem comes with the stereotypes that surround working-class people.

-TV and other media forms depict working-class people as less educated than middle or upper-class people.
+TV and other media depict working-class people as less educated than middle or upper-class people.

-Stephanie Lawler, a British sociologist, found that media representations of working-class communities tend to focus on what the homes lack.
-Not just in terms of material items but “a lack of ‘taste,’ knowledge’, and the ‘right ways of being and doing, (Source: QZ).
+Stephanie Lawler, a British sociologist, found that media representations of working-class communities focus on what the homes lack.
+Not just in terms of material items but “a lack of ‘taste,’ knowledge’, and the ‘right ways of being and doing (Source: QZ).

-Though trades roles may not necessarily require attending university, it’s important to remember that going to university isn’t the only signifier of intelligence and skill.
-The likes of gas engineers and electricians train for years to become qualified.
-And after that, they continue to go through on-site training and written and practical exams to update their knowledge and skills.
+Though trades roles may not necessarily require attending university, it’s important to remember that attending university isn’t the only signifier of intelligence and skill.
+For example, gas engineers and electricians train for years to become qualified.
+And after that, they continue to undergo on-site training and written and practical exams to update their knowledge and skills.

 Laziness isn’t a trait of a tradesperson.
 Laziness is the sign of a cowboy tradesperson.

-A survey carried out by Ironmongery Direct. found that 72% of tradespeople surveyed were happy or very happy in their current role.
+A survey by Ironmongery Direct. found that 72% of tradespeople surveyed were happy or very happy in their current role.
 In addition, 70% would recommend their jobs to others.
-And, it says a lot that plumbers have been named the happiest workers in Britain.
+And it says a lot that plumbers have been named the happiest workers in Britain.

-The work tradespeople do isn’t completed in half a day, with the other half spent skiving off.
-Tradespeople put a lot of time and effort into their work.
-You’ll often find them working late to get a job finished for a customer, and a large percentage offer a 24/7 emergency call-out service to help those in urgent situations.
+Tradespeople don’t work for half a day and skive off for the rest or sit around drinking tea.
+Instead, they put a lot of time and effort into their work.
+As a result, you’ll often find them working late to finish a job for a customer, and a large percentage offer a 24/7 emergency call-out service to help those in urgent situations.

 Everyone has days when they’re a little late.
 Alarms fail to go off and traffic during rush hour is unavoidable.